soniasol/FreEM-SemiD-norm/README.md

-# Steps to train a normalisation model
+# Steps to train our normalisation model

 ## 1. Generate a Metadata Table
 - Create a CSV file (`table.csv`) listing all texts and their associated metadata.
 - Ensure that one column contains the filename of each text (e.g., `CRRPV16_Chansons_nouvelles.tsv`).

 ## 2. Build the Corpus
-- Collect and process all texts to create the corpus: 15 texts.
+- Collect and process all texts to create the corpus (15 texts).
   - if split ratio 90-10:
     - train+dev (90-10): 14 texts, 1.341 pages, 35.450 lines;
     - test (`CRRPV11_Moralite.tsv`): one text, 96 pages, 2.485 lines.